Men’s Advice for a Long Healthy Life

 - Get regular exercise—Men in better physical condition live longer, healthier lives.

-- Maintain a healthy weight—Leaner body mass is associated with longevity and also helps control blood sugar levels and keep blood pressure in check.
+- Maintain a healthy weight—Leaner body mass is associated with longevity and also helps control blood sugar levels and keeps blood pressure in check.

 - Keep blood sugar levels in a healthy range—Men with better blood sugar control fare better when it comes to living longer.
 To improve regulation, avoid being overweight, exercise regularly, and steer clear of processed foods.